 As fair a shake as I can manage, anyway, given that Barbara Gordon is my favorite character in all of comics and once I finally jumped back on the Bat bandwagon in 2008, I quickly devoured anything and everything I could find that had to do with her.
 So my standards might be a bit unreasonably high.

 Part of me really wonders what it would’ve been like if The Batman came out in the 2010s.
 Between Twitter and Tumblr, you’d probably have a larger, or at least more concentrated, fanbase willing to stick up for it.
-But on the other hand, it did randomly kick a nonwhite woman out of the cast and try to replace her with (a Caucasian) Batgirl and… oh dear God.
+But on the other hand, it did randomly boot a woman of color from the cast and try to replace her with a white Batgirl and… oh dear God.
 You get the feeling Dan Didio was taking notes at the time and casting glances at Cassandra Cain?

 I get the feeling DiDio’s taking notes whenever something unfortunate happens to a lady hero.
 Come to think of it, wasn’t 2005 the year DC revealed that Leslie Thompkins deliberately let Stephanie Brown die to teach Batman a lesson?